The Masterplan

 Here, the vision imagines more than the usual large-scale office space to create a whole neighbourhood of new ideas.
 It enhances the Peninsula’s status as a hub for London’s culture-savvy and design-conscious.

-It is a masterplan based on ideas rather than trends, and, unusually for a development of this scale, one with a rich and varied overarching design scheme, unlike other more uniform projects.
+The Greenwich Peninsula development has a masterplan based on ideas rather than trends, and, unusually for a development of this scale, one with a rich and varied overarching design scheme, unlike other more uniform projects.

 Pioneering the creative charge is Conrad Shawcross, who was commissioned to reimagine the new Low Carbon Energy Centre on the Peninsula.
 He added a 49-metre tower, The Optic Cloak.